TheLethalCode/Algo-I_codes/README.md

 # Algo-I_codes

-Repository containing all the codes covered in the Algorithm-I class.
+Repository containing all the programs covered in the Algorithm-I class.

-Topics (till present):
+## Topics (till present):
-(* No code present)
+(* No code available)

 - Divide and Conquer
   - Strassen's Matrix Multiplications